Presenting the People’s Artist: "The Art of Symeon Shimin"

 “Symeon Shimin was a vessel for the unheard voices of his time.
 Those who were shunned, he highlighted; for those who were unseen, he provided a stage.
-He saw the common man for what he was – beautiful, exceptional, and equal.” stated research editor Lauren Kinsley.
-As a Jewish immigrant whose family fled the Pogroms for Brooklyn, as well as a child laborer himself, he understood that viewpoint personally.
+He saw the common man for what he was – beautiful, exceptional, and equal.” --- Research Editor Lauren Kinsley

-Hardbound with beautiful paintings in glossy plates on creamy paper, The Art of Symeon Shimin celebrates the lyrical and evocative works of a master storyteller who illustrated over 50 children’s books, as well as film posters for Gone with the Wind among others.
+The book includes over 100 beautifully printed plates and photographs, an autobiography by the artist and essays by Santa Barbara arts writers Josef Woodard and Charles Donelan.
+Hardbound with beautiful paintings in glossy plates on creamy paper, The Art of Symeon Shimin celebrates expressive and powerful works of a master storyteller who illustrated over fifty children’s books, as well as painting the original painted film posters for Gone with the Wind and the 40-foot canvas for Solomon and Sheba, among other film work.
 With paintings held in collections including the Chrysler Museum of Art, this is the first complete collection of work over his life, from 1902-1984.

 Born in Astrakhan, Russia on the Caspian Sea, Symeon Shimin immigrated with his Jewish family to Brooklyn, New York, at age 10.
 By age 16, he had apprenticed himself to a commercial artist to help support his family, attending night classes at Cooper Union Art School.
-He wove his American dream for peace, justice and liberty into his work, perhaps best showcased by the impressive mural, Contemporary Justice and the Child (1940), which still hangs in the Department of Justice Building, Washington, DC.
+He wove his American dream for peace, justice and liberty into his work, most notably showcased by the impressive mural, Contemporary Justice and the Child (1936-1940), which still hangs in the Department of Justice Building, Washington, DC.